dmitrii-ageev/flask-yolo5/README.md

 FLASK-YOLO5
 ===========

-This simple Python script just creates a WEB application that can be used for object detection in images using UI or REST API call.<br><br>
+This simple Python script creates a WEB application that can be used for object detection in images using UI or REST API call.<br><br>

 ## INSTALLATION